Soccer-Record-breaking Kane eclipses Messi, Lingard saves Man United

 There was no doubt who who the spotlight was on though as England striker Kane eclipsed Alan Shearer’s record 36 Premier League goals in a calendar year, taking his tally to 39 in 2017 and 18 this season with another finishing masterclass.

-Two close-range efforts and a superb dinked finish took his tally in all competitions in the calendar year for club and country to 56 from 52 appearances, lifting him ahead of Lionel Messi who hit 54 for Barcelona and Argentina.
+Two close-range efforts and a superb dinked finish took his tally in all competitions in the calendar year for club and country to 56, lifting him ahead of Lionel Messi who hit 54 for Barcelona and Argentina.

 Kane is the first player apart from Cristiano Ronaldo and Messi to finish the year as top scorer in Europe since 2009.